JustinGoheen/lightning-ibkr/README.md

 # See the License for the specific language governing permissions and
 # limitations under the License. -->

-This is a Lightning AI App that fetches historical equity futures data from IBKR and stores that data in Supabase.
+This is repo enables the creation of artificially intelligent trading agents using Lightning AI's PyTorch Lightning, Fabric, and TorchMetrics.
+The market and data broker is Interactive Brokers – users must have an IBKR Pro account and be subscribed to the correct data.